-Other airports of Pakse (PKZ) or Savanakhet (ZVK) also serve few regional flights.
+Other airports of Pakse (PKZ) or Savannakhet (ZVK) also serve a few regional flights.

-From Luang Prabang, you can have choice of flights nearly same from Vientiane, except less provinces in China and no flight from/to Ho Chi Minh City.
+From Luang Prabang, you can have a choice of flights nearly the same from Vientiane, except for fewer provinces in China and no flight from/to Ho Chi Minh City.

-From Pakse, you have flights from/to Siem Reap, Bangkok and Ho Chi Minh City, while they are flights with Bangkok, Danang from Savanakhet Airport.
+From Pakse, you have flights from/to Siem Reap, Bangkok, and Ho Chi Minh City, while they are flights with Bangkok, Danang from Savannakhet Airport.

-Vietnam Airlines serve flights from Hanoi, Ho Chi Minh City, Danang to Luang Prabang, Vientiane and vice versa.
+Vietnam Airlines serves flights from Hanoi, Ho Chi Minh City, Danang to Luang Prabang, Vientiane, and vice versa.

-If flights are not your preference or you expect more adventurous trip from places to places, an access by overland to Laos through border crossings can make sense.
-Just note that visa on arrival is not available at all overland entry points, so you need to check for the most up-to-date information to get smooth journey.
+If flights are not your preference or you expect more adventurous trips from place to place, access by overland to Laos through border crossings can make sense.
+Just note that visa on arrival is not available at all overland entry points, so you need to check for the most up-to-date information to get a smooth journey.

 Thailand Laos Checkpoints